Extending Vulkan

 Minor Versions

 Changes in the minor version of the specification indicate that new functionality has been added to the core specification.
 This will usually include new interfaces in the header, and may also include behavior changes and bug fixes.
-Core functionality may be deprecated in a minor version, but will not be obsoleted or removed.
+Core functionality may be marked as legacy in a minor version, but will not be obsoleted or removed.

 The specification’s minor version is strictly increasing for a given major version of the specification; any change to a specification as described above will result in the minor version being increased by 1.
 Changes that can be accommodated in a patch version will not increase the minor version.